Beppie Noyes

 Beatrice "Beppie" Noyes (July 20, 1919 – July 3, 2007) was an American author and illustrator.

 Biography

 Born as Beatrice Spencer, she graduated from Vassar College with a degree in theater.
-After a short lived marriage to William Baldwin, she married war correspondent Newbold Noyes, Jr. They settled in Potomac near Washington where she co-founded the Potomac Almanac, while her husband became the editor of the Washington Evening Star.
+After a short marriage to William Baldwin, she married war correspondent Newbold Noyes, Jr. They settled in Potomac, Maryland, near Washington, D.C., where she co-founded the Potomac Almanac, while her husband became the editor of the Washington Evening Star.

-In 1978, she wrote her first book Mosby, the Kennedy Center Cat about the cat in the Kennedy Center featuring her own illustrations.
+In 1978, she wrote and illustrated her first book, Mosby, the Kennedy Center Cat, about the cat in the Kennedy Center.
 Wigglesworth: The Caterpillar Who Wanted to Fly followed in 1985.

-The Noyes settled in the Frenchman Bay area of Maine where Noyes wrote extensively for the Frenchman's Bay Conservancy.
-These works were published as Beppie's Musings featuring many of her drawings.
+The Noyes settled in the Frenchman Bay area of Maine, where Noyes wrote extensively for the Frenchman's Bay Conservancy.
+These works were published as Beppie's Musings, and featured many of her drawings.
 She died in Sorrento, Maine, on July 3, 2007, aged 87.